IssamLammri/ccib38scholle/README.md

 # schollccib

-Welcome to the schollccib project!
-This guide will help you set up and run the project from scratch.
+Welcome to the **schollccib** project!
+Follow this guide to set up and run the project from scratch.

 ## Prerequisites

-Before you begin, make sure you have the following installed on your machine:
+Ensure you have the following installed before starting:
 - [Git](https://git-scm.com/)
 - [Docker](https://www.docker.com/products/docker-desktop)
 - [Docker Compose](https://docs.docker.com/compose/install/)